niess/danton/README.md

 ## Description
 DANTON is a __C99 library__ dedicated to the sampling of decaying taus from ultra high energy neutrinos interacting in the Earth.
-It can run in forward or backward Monte-Carlo. it can also be configured to sample tau fluxes instead of decay densities, or to sample transmitted neutrinos fluxes.
+It can run in forward or backward Monte Carlo. it can also be configured to sample tau fluxes instead of decay densities, or to sample transmitted neutrinos fluxes.

 The library is shipped with an __executable__, `danton` which takes a *data